airbytehq/airbyte/docs/using-airbyte/getting-started/oss-quickstart.md

 Airbyte Open Source is a reliable and extensible open source data pipeline.

-This quickstart will help you to get started with a locally deployed instance of Airbyte in just minutes using abctl (Airbyte Command Line Tool).
+If you're getting started with Airbyte Cloud, you can skip ahead to [adding a source](add-a-source.md).
+This quickstart guides you through creating a locally deployed instance of Airbyte in just minutes using `abctl` (Airbyte Command Line Tool).

 :::tip
-You can learn more about abctl on the associated [GitHub repository](https://github.com/airbytehq/abctl).
+Learn more about `abctl` by exploring its [GitHub repository](https://github.com/airbytehq/abctl).
 :::

 ## Prerequisites

 - To use `abctl`, you'll need to have **Docker Desktop** installed.
 See Docker's instructions for installation: [Mac](https://docs.docker.com/desktop/install/mac-install/), [Windows](https://docs.docker.com/desktop/install/windows-install/), [Linux](https://docs.docker.com/desktop/install/linux-install/)

-## Install abctl
+## 1: Install `abctl`

 Follow the instructions for your operating system: